Psyshadow/HCIclone/README.md

 The user-need identified in the start-up interview and the features presented were also helpful for the stakeholders to take further decisions.
 In the slides presented to the stakeholders (that can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Idea_Presentation_stakeholders.pptx)) the different possible ways to implement the features can be seen.

-On the following picture one example of the presented features can be seen.
+On the following picture, one example of the presented features can be seen.
-Out of the user-need, missing basic knowledge (key words) and content according to phase, we came up with the idea that somehow the current stage and interests of the platform-user can be  discovered and like this the user then receives suggestions to learn.
+Out of the user-need, missing basic knowledge (keywords) and content according to phase, we came up with the idea that somehow the current stage and interests of the platform-user can be discovered and like this, the user then receives suggestions to learn.

 <p align="left" width="100%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/idea_presentation_image_blog.JPG?raw=true">